jacqueline-wong/CEE4530/Lab3/team10_lab3.md

 With this conservative assumption, we graphed the expected ANC in the lake effluent against the hydraulic residence time as shown in Figure 3.

 ![ANC](https://raw.githubusercontent.com/lw583/CEE4530/master/Lab2/ANCgraph.png)
-Figure 3: Lake ANC against the hydraulic residence time
+Figure 3: Assumption of conservative lake ANC against the hydraulic residence time

 As mentioned above, assuming that there are no carbonates exchanged with the atmosphere during the experiment (i.e. closed system), the ANC in the lake effluent can be calculated with: